-Target set for the year R(000) Achievement level during the year Achievement percentage during the year 5 Rate of municipal consumer There are no munic R(000) otors, as the District 0 debt reduction Municipality does not render any direct municipal services to the community.
-6 Percentage of MIG budget appropriately spent The District Municipality does not receive a MIG allocation.
+Target set for the year R(000) Achievement level during the year R(000) Achievement percentage during the year 5 Rate of municipal consumer debt reduction There are no municipal consumer debtors, as the District Municipality does not render any direct municipal services to the community.
+6 Percentage of MIG budget appropriately spent The District Municip pality does not rece eive a MIG allocation.
 7 Percentage of FMG budget appropriately spent 1 000 1 000 100% 8 AG Audit opinion Unqualified 9 Functionality of the Audit Committee 5 5 100% 10 Submission of AFS after the end of financial year 30 September 2023 30 September 2023 100%